What Types of Dental Crowns are Available?

 Are crowns the same as dental implants?

 It’s important to note that dental crowns and implants are quite different.
 Whereas a crown is a cap that’s placed over a damaged tooth to reinforce it, a dental implant is an artificial root that’s surgically inserted into your jawbone and over which, a crown is attached in order to replace a missing tooth.
+Read more about the differences between them.

-Consult your dentist in Red Deer
+Consult with your dentist in Red Deer

 Whether you have a dental emergency or need your annual exam and cleaning, the team at Parkland Mall Dental Centre can help.
 We offer a variety of cosmetic dentistry services to restore the appearance and function of your smile.
 Contact us today for more information or to schedule an appointment.